paritytech/polkadot/roadmap/implementers-guide/src/runtime/inclusion.md

-# Inclusion Module
+# Inclusion Pallet

 The inclusion module is responsible for inclusion and availability of scheduled parachains.
+It also manages the UMP dispatch queue of each parachain.

 ## Storage